thedevsaxist/e-commerce-app/README.md

 A Flutter project implementing the **MVVM architecture** using contracts to define services, data sources, repositories, view models, and use cases.

+## Goal
+The goal of this project is to get accustomed to the mvvm architecture using standard practices.

+To pass, the project must include unit and widget tests to pass.

 ## Project Overview

 This project demonstrates a robust implementation of the MVVM architecture with the following features: